 Common Questions About Education Law And Expulsion

 Leigh Law Group is a leading and trusted education law firm in the San Francisco Bay Area and the Los Angeles area.
 We can address your specific concerns and personalize our approach to best fit your child’s needs and interests.
-If you have specific questions, you can call 800-768-2168 today to arrange a free consultation with one of our skilled lawyers.
+If you have specific questions, you can call 800-768-2168 today to arrange a consultation with one of our skilled lawyers.

 Throughout years of guiding students and their families in a variety of cases, we have gathered some of the most common questions we receive, including: